johnsonjh/dps8m-proxy/README.md

     `noquiet`.
 In `quiet` mode, all non‑fatal messages are logged **only** to the log file, where in `noquiet` mode, messages are logged to **both** the console and the log file.

+  * If the proxy fails to create log directories or files, a warning will be displayed on the console and the session and/or console logging feature will be disabled.
+In a future version, this behavior will be configurable (*e.g.,* allow to either immediately or gracefully exit on log failure).

 * All incoming SSH users are connected to the default TELNET target, unless their supplied SSH username matches an alternate target